Ghomess/VFX-MobileDeveloperChallenge/README.md

 ## Features

-- Feature 1: Describe feature 1 here.
+- Feature 1: Navigate between Screens using the bottom tab navigator.
-- Feature 2: Describe feature 2 here.
-- ...
+- Feature 2: Type the stock in the search bar of the Story1 screen or type the currency pair in the search bar of the Story2 screen.
+(Nothing will appear as a result for now)

 ## Third-Party Libraries